Skip to content

 Figure 3.22.2: Proportion of GPs in rural and remote areas, by length of stay in current practice and remoteness, 30 November 2016

-Looking at FTE rates at a national level can mask variation in the supply of the health workforce at small local area levels.
-Calculating supply at the small local area level using Statistical Area 2 (SA2) and AIHW’s Geographically-adjusted Index of Relative Supply (GIRS), found that there were 39 SA2s with GIRS scores of 0–1 (higher probability of workforce supply challenges).
-Of these, the majority (23) were in Very remote areas, along with 7 in Remote areas, 6 in Outer regional areas and 3 in Inner regional areas.
+GIRS scores were calculated for GPs, nurses, midwives, pharmacists, dentists, psychologists and optometrists.
+For example, for GPs, there were 39 SA2s with GIRS scores of 0–1 (higher probability of workforce supply challenges).
+Of these, the majority (23) were in Very remote areas, along with 7 in Remote areas, 6 in Outer regional areas and 3 in Inner regional areas (AIHW 2016b).

-GIRS scores were calculated for GPs, nurses, midwives, pharmacists, dentists, psychologists and optometrists, and these scores showed that between 3% and 15% of the Indigenous population in these professions lived in areas with low relative workforce supply.
-GIRS scores of 0 to 1 occur most often for midwives (15%), optometrists (13%), pharmacists (12%) and least often for nurses (3%) (Figure 3.22.3).
+The GIRS scores were also compared with the distribution of the Indigenous population to assess the extent to which Indigenous Australians live in areas with lower relative levels of supply of health professionals.
+These scores showed that GIRS scores of 0 to 1 occur most often for midwives (15%), optometrists (13%), pharmacists (12%) and least often for nurses (3%) (Figure 3.22.3).
 Nearly 20% of Indigenous Australians lived in areas facing a supply challenge for at least one health profession, compared with 3% of the non-Indigenous population (AIHW 2016b).

 Figure 3.22.3: Proportion of population living in areas of lowest relative clinical workforce supply, by Indigenous status and profession